 What is DNA Food Testing?

-The technology behind DNA food testing has been available for more than a decade, but it was only recently that it became commercially available.
-Currently, there are two types of DNA food testing: PCR-based and shotgun sequencing.
-Both types use DNA extracted from samples to identify genes unique to each organism.
+The technology behind DNA food testing has been around for over a decade, but only recently has it become widely commercially available, making it more accessible to consumers who are conscious about their health lifestyle.
+Currently, there are two main types of DNA food testing: PCR-based testing and shotgun sequencing.
+Both methods work by extracting DNA from food samples to identify genes that are unique to specific organisms.

 What are the Benefits of DNA Food Testing?